sap-tutorials/sap-build-process-automation/tutorials/spa-configure-launchpad/spa-configure-launchpad.md

 ## You will learn
-  - How to configure SAP Build Workzone, standard edition in **SAP BTP Cockpit** to gain visibility in your dashboard
+  - How to configure SAP Build Work Zone, standard edition in **SAP BTP Cockpit** to gain visibility in your dashboard

 ## Intro
-In this tutorial, you will configure everything needed for the creation of a SAP Build Workzone, standard edition dashboard in **SAP BTP Cockpit** to gain visibility of your processes.
+In this tutorial, you will configure everything needed for the creation of a SAP Build Work Zone, standard edition dashboard in **SAP BTP Cockpit** to gain visibility of your processes.

 ---